MSPCA-Angell Headquarters

 Tips for Engaging Elected Officials

-Before you make an appointment to speak with your legislator, it pays to do a little homework.
+Before you make an appointment to speak with your legislators, it pays to do a little homework.

 Find out who your state legislators are at Find My Legislator and then click through to their profiles.
 Every Massachusetts citizen has one state senator and one state representative.
 The more you know about the legislator who you are going to lobby, the more effective you will be in your efforts.
 Answers to questions such as those listed below will give you a better idea of how to approach that particular legislator.